jruels/automation-dev/labs/templates/templates_intro.md

 A colleague was the unfortunate victim of a scam email, and their network account was compromised.
 We have been tasked with deploying a hardened `sudoers` file.
 We need to create an Ansible template of the `sudoers` file.

-We must also create an accompanying playbook in `/home/ansible/lab-template/security.yml` to deploy this template to all servers in the default inventory.
+We must also create an accompanying playbook named `security.yml` to deploy this template to all servers in the default inventory.

-## Logging In

-In VS Code, create a new lab directory named `lab-template`

-## Create a Template *sudoers* File
+## Create a Template *sudoers* file

+In VS Code, open your `ansible-working` repository.

-Inside the new directory, create a file named `hardened.js` with the contents below:
+Create a file named `hardened.j2` with the contents below:

 ```
 {% raw %}